 Poor academic writing is different to plagiarism.
-Incorrect, incomplete or nonreferencing, for example, the poor use of footnotes, should be flagged to the student with specific guidance and support as to where the errors occurred and how these can be resolved.
+Incorrect, incomplete or non-referencing, for example, the poor use of footnotes, should be flagged to the student with specific guidance and support as to where the errors occurred and how these can be resolved.
 In instances where the student has not referenced correctly, the academic mark should be reflective of this and feedback to students should indicate that poor referencing has impacted on the academic credibility of the work and thence a lower mark has been awarded.
-However, there should be no double-penalty, for example, a reduced grade and a referral for academic misconduct.
+That said, this should only be downgraded in one criteria of the assessment item.
+Furthermore, there should be no double-penalty, for example, a reduced grade and a referral for academic misconduct.
 The rigour around correct referencing should be implemented from Year 1 of the course with no exceptions.

-In incidences where an academic has concerns regarding plagiarism then the School policy should be followed, and this will almost always involve a second senior academic reviewing the work and making the decision to (1) refer the work back to the original marker with feedback on why there is no offence or (2) refer the work to Head of School for investigation as a potential academic offence.
+In incidences where an academic has concerns regarding plagiarism then the School policy should be followed.
+This will almost always involve a second senior academic reviewing the work and making the decision to (1) refer the work back to the original marker with feedback on why there is no offence or (2) refer the work to Head of School for investigation as a potential academic offence.